roma-glushko/hyx/docs/components/rate_limiter.md

 ### Static Rate Limiters

 In static rate limiters, you define the rate explicitly during the rate limiter configuration (e.g. 100 req/sec).
-Then limiters employ disparate algorithms to count and enforce that limits.
+Then limiters employ disparate algorithms to count and enforce those limits.

 The rate value is usually determined by load testing of the microservice.